 2012 Artist In Music Awards Los Angeles, CA : “ Country Artist of The Year” finalist

-2011 Hollywood Music in Media award Nominations were:
+2011 Hollywood Music in Media Nominations WINNER :

 Country Song of the Year (WINNER) “I Love You Girl"